nicolas-mark/deniable-initcpio/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+Distributed under the GPL3 License.
 See [LICENSE](docs/LICENSE.md) for more information.

 <!-- CONTACT -->
 ## Contact